jrcalgo/RelayRL-prototype/README.md

 - **Distributed RL Orchestration:**
   Run agents and training servers as separate processes, communicating via gRPC or ZeroMQ.
 - **Python & Rust Interoperability:**
-  Use Python's PyTorch for RL algorithms and Rust for orchestration and performance-critical components.
+  Natively uses Python's PyTorch for RL algorithms and Rust for orchestration and performance-critical components.
 - **Extensible Algorithm Support:**
   Plug in your own RL algorithms in Python (see `examples/` for Jupyter notebooks).
 - **Benchmarking & Profiling:**